 Another small museum that is worth a look is the quirky Alaska Law Enforcement Museum.
 As it has free entry I popped in there a couple of times when it was raining and watched the dated video and looked over the hodge-podge of exhibits that included uniforms, news articles, photos and even a restored 1952 Hudson Hornet.

-Anchorage isn’t the prettiest place but there is a small walkable downtown with a lot of gift shops that are worth browsing as a way to pass the time when it is raining.
+Anchorage isn’t the prettiest place but there is a small walkable downtown with a lot of gift shops with Alaska souvenirs that are worth browsing as a way to pass the time when it is raining.
 And it rained pretty much the whole time I was there.

-I spent a lot of time in my cosy hostel, the Bent Prop Inn, meeting fellow backpackers in the lounge and catching up on my reading and blogging.
-But I did go for a rainy walk one afternoon when I was going stir crazy from being cooped up inside.
+I spent a lot of time in my cozy hostel, the Bent Prop Inn, meeting fellow backpackers in the lounge and catching up on my reading and blogging.
+But I did go for a rainy walk one afternoon when I was going stir-crazy from being cooped up inside.

-Starting at the Cook Monument which has a commanding view over the coastline, I then walked down to the Westchester Lagoon, past beautiful houses in quiet neighbourhoods.
+Starting at the Cook Monument which has a commanding view over the coastline, I then walked down to the Westchester Lagoon, past beautiful houses in quiet neighborhoods.